kosmydel/unity3d-tower-defense/README.md

 ![Main menu](/images/0.PNG)

 ### Game
-You start the game with given amount of lives and money.
-Then your aim is to survive all waves by using canoons.
+You start the game with a given amount of lives and money.
+Then you aim to survive all waves by using cannons.

 ![Game](/images/1.PNG)

 ### Upgrading panel
-There is built-in upgrading module.
-You can add upgrades to each canoon by specyfing upgrade cost and upgraded canoon prefab.
+There is a built-in upgrading module.
+You can add upgrades to each cannon by specifying upgrade cost and upgraded cannon prefab.

 ![Upgrade](/images/2.PNG)

-### Many types of baloons
+### Many types of balloons
-You can easily add new types of baloons by creating new prefab and registering it in the GameManager.
-There are default baloon parameters which you can adjust (like health, money gained for killing, speed) in the `MonsterScript` abstract.
+You can easily add new types of balloons by creating a new prefab and registering it in the GameManager.
+There are default balloon parameters that you can adjust (like health, the money gained for killing, and speed) in the `MonsterScript` abstract.

 ![Game](/images/3.PNG)

 ### Extra bonuses
 There are 2 default bonuses: wall and bomb which can help you win the game.
-Be careful, there is colldown between usages!
+Be careful, there is a cooldown between usages!

 ![Bonuses](/images/4.PNG)

 ## Other
-**Configurable shop** - configuration of shop is easy.
-To add item to the shop just use prefab with configurable parameters.
-Remember that `Item` has to use abstract class `ShopItem`.
+**Configurable shop** - configuration of the shop is easy.
+To add an item to the shop just use a prefab with configurable parameters.
+Remember that `Item` has to use the abstract class `ShopItem`.

 ![Bonuses](/images/5.PNG)